 An efficient frontier is shown in the example graph above.
 In this example the most efficient portfolio that would yield a 10% return would also have a standard deviation of 3.5.
 This is saying that no investment mix of the asset classes included in this particular model would yield 10% for any less risk than 3.5.
 Of course there are lots of asset allocations that would yield 10% return for a higher risk, but why would you do that?

 Consider portfolio B above.
 This is not an efficient portfolio because portfolio A yields the same return for much less risk.
-When I first started my financial planning twenty years ago my portfolio was positioned like B. I had a huge percentage of my assets in the stock of one company.
+When I first started my financial planning thirty years ago my portfolio was positioned like B. I had a huge percentage of my assets in the stock of one company.
 The stock had done really well for a while, then cooled off, then done well, then cooled off.
 I came to realize that the science of investing left me only two choices: 1) if I was happy with the return I was getting, then I should diversify to reduce my risk, or 2) if I was comfortable with the amount of risk in my portfolio then I should dump it all into small cap funds and high yield junk bonds and get myself exposed to the returns of portfolio C. My portfolio B was just not a smart investment portfolio.

-Having said all that I was lucky enough to hook up with some friends who understood financial planning.
+Having said all that, I was lucky enough to hook up with some friends who understood financial planning.
 They made me think of what my goals were and what return I really needed.
 They led me to understand that at the time neither portfolio A or C was right for me.
 At the time I needed a return of 11% to meet my financial goals and that required another portfolio somewhere between A and C. My friends had turned me into a precision investor.